JerimiahOfficial/BoringGui/README.md

 Draws a button using an elipse.

 # RoundedPanel.cs
-Draws a panel with set user adjustable diameters.
+Draws a panel with set user adjustable diameters for corners of the panel.